Art Curriculum

 Intent of Art

-The aim of our curriculum for Art and Design is to ensure that all students are given a good grounding in the essential skills and disciplines our subject has to offer, with an opportunity to explore both 2D and 3D ways of working in order to meet the expectations set out in the national curriculum.
-It is also designed to ensure that as students progress through Years 7, 8 and 9 their understanding of artists, designers, art from other cultures and art practices grows and develops, so that by the end of Year 9 (in readiness for GCSE) they are confident and independent practitioners who are able to take creative risks with materials and processes.
+The aim of our Art and Design curriculum is to ensure that all students are given a thorough grounding in the essential skills and disciplines our subject has to offer.
+This includes the opportunity to explore both 2D and 3D ways of working, in order to meet the expectations set out in the national curriculum.
+It is also designed to ensure that our students develop an understanding of varied art practices as well traditional and contemporary artists, from varied social and cultural backgrounds.

 Threads of powerful knowledge in Art